chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 Anyone can use the gate connections built by this tool in their mods or simply in the game.
 If you use the connections in mods, please mention the author and the tool in the mod description.

-## Requirements

-You need to have the extracted game files on your computer using the [X Catalog Tool](https://wiki.egosoft.com:1337/X4%20Foundations%20Wiki/Modding%20Support/X%20Catalog%20Tool/).

 ## Download

 You can download the tool from the following locations: